 No matter what you choose to do first, we’re sure you’ll enjoy every second of summer in Colorado Springs.
 While this list includes many of our favorite summer attractions, there is plenty else to do in the city year-round.

-If you find yourself in need of self-storage this summer, simply give us a call at 719-265-5900 or visit us at Garden of the Gods Self Storage.
+If you find yourself in need of self-storage in Colorado Springs this summer, simply give us a call at 719-265-5900 or visit us at Garden of the Gods Self Storage.
 We will be standing by to service all your self-storage needs!